egXcoder/Study-Repository/ci - cd/readme.md

 🟢 When a workflow passes
 - By default: it just means ✅ “all checks/tests succeeded.”
-- In practice, many teams use this as a gate: Code can now be merged into main manually.
+- Code can be manually merged into main.
 Or automatically deployed (if you have CD = Continuous Deployment).

 Example:
-- On GitHub/GitLab, a PR won’t be mergeable until the workflow passes.
+- On GitHub/GitLab,if Protected branches then a PR won’t be mergeable until the workflow passes.
 - On CD setups, a passing workflow triggers deployment to staging/prod.
-- So: Pass = green light for merge/deploy.

 🔴 When a workflow fails
 - By default, GitHub only shows a warning if checks fail.
 It still allows you (or anyone with write access) to press Merge.
-- By default: ❌ “something is wrong, stop here.”
-- The PR/merge is blocked ..
-No deployment will happen (you don’t want broken code going live).
 - You (or the developer who pushed) get notified (email, Slack, etc.).
 - Protected branches: Many teams configure branch protection rules (like for main or master).
-If these are enabled, you cannot merge until workflows pass.
+If these are enabled, you can have PR/merge is blocked.
 For example:
     - "Require status checks to pass before merging"
     - "Require pull request reviews before merging"

-Tip: pull request is just when you develop another branch and you want to merge it with another branch. pull request is like merge request

 ```yaml